Just get through today: Sheltering in place amid a pandemic

 There are at least three confirmed cases of COVID-19 in Oak Park, two of them emergency room physicians.
 With so few tests available, surely there are others, says Tom Powers, spokesman for the village of about 52,000 in a metropolitan area with millions.

-While Oak Park's population is relatively small, Powers said the hope was to encourage the rest of the governor of our state and even those elsewhere to follow suit.
+While Oak Park's population is relatively small, Powers said the hope was to encourage the governor of our state and even those elsewhere to follow suit, which Illinois Gov. J.B.
+Pritzker ultimately decided to do, beginning Saturday evening.

 “It’s almost like grab you by the lapel and shake you a little bit and say, ‘It’s not business as usual.
 This is different,’” Powers says.
 He notes that Mayor Anan Abu-Taleb owns a restaurant that is among the many businesses that have temporarily closed.
 “This isn't easy for him either.”